 Ok, we went to the Slidell parades once and had a great time.
 There's plenty of parking, crowds aren't too thick and it's a fun little afternoon jaunt.
 We'll have no Slidell-shaming here, thank you.

 Faubourg Marigny is the place to be as the creative walking Krewe of ‘Tit-RƏx takes to the streets with a procession of intricately-designed mini-floats that demand multiple viewings to fully appreciate their creativity.
 Bonus stars for the mini ladder (pictured below).
-This is a new date and time for Tit-Rex so maybe it'll catch the Krewe du Vieux stragglers from the night before.
+2019 had a new date and time for Tit-Rex so maybe it'll catch the Krewe du Vieux stragglers from the night before.

-Conceived by Ben Jaffe of the Preservation Hall Jazz Band and Win Butler and Regine Chassagne of Arcade Fire, this 2nd year krewe has a new date and for some reason nothing to do with actor Bobby Cannavale.
+Conceived by Ben Jaffe of the Preservation Hall Jazz Band and Win Butler and Regine Chassagne of Arcade Fire, this krewe debuted in 2018 and for some reason nothing to do with actor Bobby Cannavale.
 Here's more info.

 This krewe of wine-lovers (which tangentially makes me think that Albino Rhino Gyno Wino would make for a great Mardi Gras costume, especially if you’re a Bojack Horseman fan) makes its way around the French Quarter mid-afternoon before the first weekend of parades yet also feels the need to do a “practice parade” the weekend before just in case any of their members have forgotten how to walk and drink at the same time.
 Wife is generally finishing her float’s Galatoire’s lunch right around then so we meet up with her for some French Quarter carousing although we usually try to finish up in time to catch the Krewe of Oshun but rarely actually make it.
 Sometimes we take the daughter out of school early for it.
 Don't judge.